ossrs/srs-docs/src/pages/faq.md

 <a name='solution'></a>

 ### [Solution](#solution)
-* `Media Stream Server`: About media servers and comparisons.
+* `Media Stream Server`: What's the difference between media servers.
   > 1. How to do live streaming or calls, the differences and focus points between live streaming and RTC (Real-Time Communication), refer to this [link](https://stackoverflow.com/a/70401471/17679565).
   > 1. How to do live streaming between Android devices, including live streaming servers and players, and how to transfer video between two Android devices, refer to this [link](https://stackoverflow.com/a/70400557/17679565).
   > 1. Recommended media servers and protocol introductions, various protocols used in live streaming, refer to this [link](https://stackoverflow.com/a/70400495/17679565).
-* `Raspberry Pi`: Support for Raspberry Pi.
+* `Raspberry Pi`: How to run in Raspberry Pi.
   > 1. Remote control of Raspberry Pi camera and car, live streaming and pure WebRTC solution, refer to this [link](https://stackoverflow.com/a/70675353/17679565).
 * `Others`: Other solutions and common questions.
   > 1. Why do two RTMP streams gradually go out of sync, and how can SRT or WebRTC be used to keep two different streams synchronized?
 Refer to this [link](https://stackoverflow.com/a/71273229/17679565).